carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 Name the new room whatever you want.
 If you want to follow along, let's name this room "_House_" and make it the main scene.
 Popochiu will create the new room, open the room scene in the editor, and open the corresponding [Room tab](#TODO) in the plugin interface.

 Much like a character, a room needs a sprite to represent the background of the location.
-We are going to use [this background](https://github.com/carenalgas/popochiu_2-sample_project/blob/16fc323f1c63388e6b97a30d678aa71e6e1d9db9/game/rooms/house/props/background/house_bg.png) from the example game.
+We are going to use [this background](https://github.com/carenalgas/popochiu-sample-game/blob/16fc323f1c63388e6b97a30d678aa71e6e1d9db9/game/rooms/house/props/background/house_bg.png) from the example game.

 But hey!
 The room has nothing like a sprite in it!
 Quite the opposite, the scene tree seems to be pretty empty:

 ![An empty room scene tree](../assets/images/getting-started/game_stub-room-3-empty_room_scene.png "Nothing meaningful here")

 <a name="intbkmk-props-explanation"></a>
-Unlike other objects in Popochiu, rooms are basically containers for other more specialized objects, the most important of which are **Props**.
+Unlike other objects in Popochiu, rooms are containers for other more specialized objects, the most important of which are **Props**.
 Props are every visible part of a location, used to make the environment believable.
 They can go from a small collectable item, all the way to location backgrounds.

 !!! info "Under the hood"
-    Popochiu makes no distinction based on the prop function in the game, he knows little about that actually.
+    Popochiu makes no distinction based on the prop function in the game, it knows little about that.
 You add as many as you want into a scene and interact with them via your game script.
     The only thing the engine knows about props is their **visibility** and their **clickability**.
 By flagging those two properties on or off, you can switch objects in and out of a location, and make them interactive.

 Armed with this knowledge, it's now clear we must create a prop to hold our background.
 That's easy.
 If you followed the steps above, Popochiu dock should be showing the **Home** room tab.